flancia-coop/doc.anagora.org/against-meta.md

 - This vote will be run on Loomio starting on the weekend of January 10th, 2025.
     - Flancian: I wrote the first draft, what do you think?
 You can click the edit button and make changes which can then be incorporated into the vote.
 Thank you!
-    - I have seen some links relevant to this issue and those will follow in some order; please feel free to liI will try to include them; these were shared by the social.coop community:
+        - I have seen some links relevant to this issue and those will follow in some order; please feel free to link your own.
+    - Most of these were shared by the social.coop community or otherwise came from the Fediverse:
+        - https://social.coop/@cwebber/113788266953239523 for what [[cwebber]] had to say.
         - https://hachyderm.io/@hachyderm/113802419128509218 by our respected fellows at [[Hachyderm]].
-        - https://social.coop/@flancian/113798114186063032 linking to what was shared to @cwebber:
+        - https://social.coop/@flancian/113798114186063032 linking to something that was shared to @cwebber, the coverage by Wired:
             - #go https://archive.is/BAWx7
             - https://archive.is/BAWx7#selection-2023.0-2035.225 if you want to see what they are committing to still doing.
         - https://techhub.social/@Techmeme/113800685924068235 for 404media reports.